 - Letter 3172 (Notice of Federal Tax Lien Filing and Your Right to a Hearing)

 The IRS does not allow taxpayers to request these hearings for “frivolous” reasons.
 That includes refusing to pay tax on religious or moral grounds.
-Here are legitimate reasons to request a hearing:

 - You have a terminal illness and overwhelming medical bills.